Retirement Village Cost & Land Lease Community Fees

 “Your Free Guide to Retirement Village Financial Advice” is a FREE Download that explains how the retirement village system works & covers:

-SHAUN GANGULY IS AN AUTHORISED REPRESENTATIVE OF LEISHMAN FINANCIAL SERVICES PTY LTD AFSL 227747.
-SHAUN GANGULY IS EMPLOYED BY JOURNEY WEALTH PTY LTD ABN 42 634 913 616 WHICH IS PROVIDING ADVICE AND OTHER FINANCIAL SERVICES AS A CORPORATE AUTHORISED REPRESENTATIVE OF LEISHMAN FINANCIAL SERVICES PTY LTD.
+SHAUN GANGULY IS AN AUTHORISED REPRESENTATIVE OF PRIME YEARS PTY LTD AFSL 559807.
+SHAUN GANGULY IS EMPLOYED BY JOURNEY WEALTH PTY LTD ABN 42 634 913 616 WHICH IS PROVIDING ADVICE AND OTHER FINANCIAL SERVICES AS A CORPORATE AUTHORISED REPRESENTATIVE OF PRIME YEARS PTY LTD.